evaneill/PandemiCpp/README.md

 # PandemiCpp
-C++ implementation of pandemic board game for testing MCTS agents
+C++ implementation of pandemic board game for testing MCTS agents.

+Disclaimer: This was created as a means to explore and test MCTS methods rather than develop or try state-of-the-art methods.
+So it's lacking some functionality that would help towards these ends.

 ## Status
 As of June 27, 2020 this is still a work in progress and has been through a good amount of, but not deeply thorough, testing for game logic and agents.
 It's not error free.